 You may receive the medicine through an intravenous line (IV, in a vein) or a shot into a muscle.
 You will begin to feel drowsy and relaxed very quickly.
 If your doctor gives you the medicine to swallow, you will feel the effects after about 30 to 60 minutes.

 Your breathing will slow down, and your blood pressure may drop a little.
-Your health care provider will monitor you every during your procedure to make sure you are okay.
+Your health care provider will monitor you every during your procedure to make sure you are OK.
 This person will stay with you at all times during the procedure.

 You should not need help with your breathing.
 But you may receive extra oxygen through a mask or IV fluids through a catheter (tube) into a vein.